iceburg-net/ansible-pcd/README.md

 * remove /private from .gitignore if you want to check-in private keys, etc.
   * you can use the vault module to encrypt files in /private
+  * you can define the private directory location via the _PCD_PRIVATE_DIR_ inventory variable.

+* configure inventory and vars accordingly

 #### connecting, initial provisioning